Space, ground, breath & sound

 Music can be produced by a single voice as a series of sounds, something we call melody.
 Yet the musical universe also affords the possibility of the simultaneous yet ordered sounding of multiple voices, something we call harmony when we find it pleasing to the ear.

 It’s worth noting that tone and rhythm are combined in the phenomenon we call resonance.
-What we hear as tone is a pattern of vibration.
+What we hear as tone is a pattern of vibration at certain frequency.
 When the vibration is faster, we perceive a higher tone, when it’s slower we perceive a lower tone.

 While musical tastes vary widely, most people prefer to hear combinations of tones that seem to be in tune.
 Likewise, they generally find it more agreeable when simultaneous rhythms are in sync – that is, they relate to a shared pulse.
 A musician can explain these concepts in mathematical terms, but you don’t need to be a musician to feel them.